 This post includes affiliate links.

 “Darn!
 It won’t fit!”
-How often have you tried to change a hat crochet pattern to make it fit and it still won’t fit the persons head you are making it for?
+How often have you tried to change a crochet hat pattern to make it fit and it still won’t fit the persons head you are making it for?
 It can get very frustrating.

 I’ve been in your shoes and know how you feel.
 It makes you feel like you wasted your time, you never want to see that pattern again or give up crochet completely.

 But you do not have to feel this way.
-It’s actually much easier than you might actually think.
+It’s actually much easier than you might think.
 There’re only a few techniques you should consider to get familiar with so you will never have a problem again.

 The Mistake you are Properly Making about Remixing a Hat Crochet Pattern